kfrank/volunteer-coordinator-playbook/README.md

 _Note: Must have [Yarn](https://yarnpkg.com/getting-started) & [Gatsby](https://www.gatsbyjs.org/docs/) installed._

 Deploying changes is as simple as running `yarn run deploy` from a terminal window.
-This automatically publishes changes to your forked github repo under a `gh-pages` branch.
+This automatically publishes changes to your forked GitHub repo under a `gh-pages` branch.
 For more information on how GitHub Pages works, check out [their documentation](https://pages.github.com/).

 ## Technical Details